Iansogotthis/whackAmole/README.md

 ## Game Instructions

+1. Register for an account or log in if you already have one.
-- Select a difficulty level (Easy, Medium, or Hard) and click "Start Game".
+2. Select a difficulty level (Easy, Medium, or Hard) and click "Start Game".
-- Click on the moles as they appear to whack them and earn points.
+3. Click on the moles as they appear to whack them and earn points.
-- Different types of moles give different points:
+4. Different types of moles give different points:
    - Normal Mole: 1 point
    - Fast Mole (Red): 2 points
    - Golden Mole: 5 points
-- Collect power-ups to gain advantages:
+5. Collect power-ups to gain advantages:
    - Hammer (Red): Increases mole point value by 1 for 3 seconds
    - Freeze (Blue): Slows down mole disappearance for 3 seconds
-- Try to reach the target score before time runs out:
+6. Try to reach the target score before time runs out:
    - Easy: 30 points
    - Medium: 50 points
    - Hard: 80 points
+7. Your high scores will be saved to your profile.

+## Features

+- User registration and login system
+- Personalized user profiles with saved high scores
+- Leaderboard for each difficulty level
+- Power-ups to enhance gameplay
+- Three difficulty levels with varying gameplay mechanics

 Enjoy playing Whack-a-Mole!